obsidiansystems/obelisk/README.md

 ### Why would I use it?

-Obelisk allows you to build high-quality, high-performance web and mobile applications very quickly using [Reflex](https://reflex-frp.org/).
-In minutes you can go from an empty directory to a working prototype of an interactive application that works on web, iOS, and Android, all sharing the same Haskell codebase!
-Obelisk's development environment also enables extremely rapid prototyping and feedback.
+Obelisk allows you to build high-quality web and mobile applications very quickly using [Reflex](https://reflex-frp.org/).
+In minutes you can go from an empty directory to a interactive application that works on web, iOS, and Android, all sharing the same Haskell codebase!
+Obelisk's development environment also enables extremely rapid development and feedback.
 You can take advantage of Haskell's type system across the frontend and backend boundary.
-This means changes to your backend that would break your frontend are immediately detected during development and Haskell's compiler is able to give you a complete "TODO" list of what needs to be updated.
+This means changes to your backend that would break your frontend are immediately detected during development and vice versa.
+Obelisk uses Haskell's compiler to give you a complete "TODO list" of what needs to be updated.

 ### Who should consider using it?